Using a monofilament to check for sensory neuropathy

 STEP THREE: Daily Self-Inspection

 Daily self-inspection is an integral part of the self-management program.
-Every individual who has lost protective sensation must regularly and properly examine their feet on a daily basis.
+Every individual who has lost protective sensation must regularly and adequately examine their feet daily.

 Studies have shown that daily self-inspection is the single most effective way to protect feet in the absence of the pain warning system.
-Early detection of foot injuries (blister, redness, or swelling), callus or toe nail problems (thick, tender, long, or discolored) is necessary to prevent potentially more serious problems.
+Early detection of foot injuries (blister, redness, or swelling), callus, or toenail problems (thick, tender, long, or discolored) is necessary to prevent potentially more serious issues.